-In Hawaiian Airline, if you get a gate tag you can gate check your stroller for free.
-Non-collapsible strollers or those weighing over 50 lbs must be checked as baggage.
+In Hawaiian Airlines, if you get a gate tag, you can gate check your stroller for free.
+Non-collapsible strollers or those weighing over 50 lbs. must be checked as baggage.
 If the aircraft has enough space, you can bring your stroller on board beyond the regular carry-on baggage allowance.
 Otherwise, a larger stroller goes as a gate-checked item in the baggage compartment.

 Allegiant Air allows strollers to be checked at the ticket counter or gate checked during boarding.
 You can check one stroller for free if you are a fare-paying ticket holder.

 You can carry strollers for free.
 But the airline does not assume liability for the damaged items.